robin-rpr/calos/doc/install.rst

   * :code:`python3-devel`: Python 3 development headers and libraries
   * :code:`python3-pip`: Python package installer for additional Python dependencies
-  * :code:`python3-wheel`: Built-package format for Python
+  * :code:`patchelf`: Nuitka requires this to modify the dynamic linker and RPATH of executables during the build process.
-  * :code:`python3-cython`: Cython compiler for Python, used to compile Python code to C for improved performance
+  * :code:`ccache`: C compiler cache for faster builds.
+This is optional, but recommended.
-  * :code:`git`: Version control system for cloning the repository
+  * :code:`git`: Version control system for creating a runtime build cache, during the image(1) build command process.

 Optional dependencies
 ~~~~~~~~~~~~~~~~~~~~